socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 1. Platform-independent *interface specifications*, including [API Description a.k. a. service contract](/artifact-templates/SDPR-APIDescription.md) and [Service Level Agreement (SLA)](/artifact-templates/SDPR-ServiceLevelAgreement.md).
 2. At least one serialization *technology mapping* and communication *protocol binding* for this design (for instance, JSON schemas and HTTP resource contracts).

-This activity includes [Domain-Driven Design (DDD)](./DPR-TacticDDD.md); other forms of business-driven forward engineering can be used alternatively.
+This activity includes [Domain-Driven Design (DDD)](./DPR-TacticDDD.md).
 It is commonly used when [Backend Integrations](https://microservice-api-patterns.org/patterns/foundation/BackendIntegration) are realized.
 It can also be applied in [Frontend Integration](https://microservice-api-patterns.org/patterns/foundation/FrontendIntegration); in that case, [User Interface Mocking](./DPR-UserInterfaceMocking.md) is an alternative and complementary activity.

 ### Instructions (Synopsis, Definition)